codeyourweb/irma/README.md

 * Improved detection of system behaviors
 * Transfer of analysis results to a SIEM
 * Agent management platform - Command and control ability

+Feel free to ask for new features or create pull request if your interested in this project.